Crude oil production

-Looking at global crude oil production, it becomes apparent that North America has been driving the global increase in extraction.
+Comparing U.S. performance to global crude oil extraction worldwide, it becomes apparent that North America has been a large driver in the global increase in production.
 While the Middle East remains the biggest producer by a large margin, the U.S. has been growing its production significantly since 2011.
 Most of the oil is extracted from shale by a controversial method known as fracking.

 The main users of oil around the world are United States and China, which together use about one third of the world’s supply.
 The biggest growth in oil demand can also be witnessed in the U.S and China as well as in India.